 The new Alpine 160 uses a longer front centre (the measurement between the bottom bracket and the front axle) than before to help make the bike more stable in the high-speed environment it’s designed for, yet, combined with a short 35mm stem the Alpine 160’s handling stays sharp and involving.
 This same longer wheelbase also gives greater stability on the climbs, and with 160mm of travel to play with traction is never a problem.

 Longer, lower, faster.
-With its 1x10 set-up, internally-routed dropper post as standard and the superb RockShox Pike and Monarch suspension set-up the Alpine 160 RS is built for when the going gets tough.
-Like your granny gear?
-Looking for something a bit less focussed?
-Have a look at the Alpine 160 AM.
-Looking for a 29” big-mountain bike?
-Check out the Alpine Five RS
+The Alpine 160 RS gets a 1x11 set-up, internally-routed dropper post as standard and the superb RockShox Pike and Monarch suspension set-up the Alpine 160 RS is built for when the going gets tough.